The Manor of Codiford Farleigh or Lancorla

 1259 At Westminster, 15 days from Easter day, in the 43 rd year of King Henry (27 April 1259): Symon, Prior of Farleye granted to Reginald all that tenement which the Prior and his church before held in Kudeford (Codiford-Farlegh, alias Lancorla in St. Wenn) in the county of Cornwall without reserve and remitted and quit-claimed the same for himself and his successors and his church to Reginald and his heirs for ever.
 Moreover the Prior received Reginald and his heirs into all benefits and orisons which hence- forth should be made in his church for ever.

-After 1274 Sir William de Botreaux, Knt.; of Boscastle, Cornwall, and Babington, Somerset, England, was Lord of the manor.
-His son William was heir of the estates.
+After 1274 Sir William de Botreaux, Knt.; of Boscastle, Cornwall, and Babington, Somerset, was Lord of the manor.
+His son William was heir of his estates.

 About 1343 Sir Reginald de Botreaux, Knt.; of Boscastle, is Lord of Codiford Farleigh.
 His son William was heir of the lordship.